fl-yu/SCAVENGE-dev/README.md

 We've implemented **SCAVENGE** as an `R` package for computing single-cell based GWAS enrichments from fine-mapped posterior probabilities and quantitative epigenomic data (i.e. scATAC-seq and potentially other single-cell epigenome profiling).
+As single-cell genomic datasets grow in volume, we expect SCAVENGE holds great promise for efficiently uncovering relevant cell populations for more phenotypes or functions in different scenarios, which may expand beyond the complex trait genetic variants we have examined here.
+Welcome to use **SCAVENGE** to discover more phenotype relevant cells!

 ### Installation: